 - Who is your best friend?
 Why?

-- Share your perspective on the kind of person do you consider yourself to be.
+- Share your perspective on the kind of person you consider yourself to be.

-- What is your more positive habit and what positive impact does it have for you?
+- What is your most positive habit and what positive impact does it have on you?

 - Do you set goals?